gomzyakov/gomzyakov/README.md

 Something about me:

-- 🇷🇺 I live in Yekaterinburg, Russia
+- My favourite languge is PHP 🐘
-- 👨‍💻 My favourite languge is PHP
+- I use Macbook Air 👨‍💻 for work
-- 🔭 My hobbies: programming, cycling, swimming
+- I like programming, cycling, swimming

 ### Contacts